CA4022/Lab1-Configuration-HadoopMR/README.md

 ## Note: Python MapReduce via Hadoop Streaming

-The tutorial below is a good starting point to try this:
+If you want to try Hadoop Streaming to run Python (but not only) jobs, the tutorial below is a good starting point:

 https://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/